 2 Min Read

 Two current trends are adding layers of complexity to mobile asset management.
-First, the variety of device types being used in a typical enterprise has grown from a single type years ago to a diverse mixture today of corporate-owned, consumer, rugged, handheld, tablets and wearables.
-Second, the average number of devices per user has climbed to 4 per employee and 5.8 devices for each millennial user.
+First, the variety of device types being used in a typical enterprise has grown from a single type years ago to a diverse mixture today of corporate-owned, consumer, rugged, handheld, tablets, and wearables.
+Second, the average number of devices per user has climbed to four per employee and 5.8 devices for each millennial user.
 With more devices and device types in play in the enterprise, performance statistics can hold the key to controlling mobile’s total cost of ownership (TCO).
 For example, being able to identify and phase out devices that are the most expensive to support and spend the most time in the repair center can bring mobile costs down.

 However, most enterprises cannot view their mobile footprint across the entire enterprise using a single software system.
-Device manufactures provide their own tools, and help desks often use an entirely different database as well.
+Device manufacturers provide their own tools and help desks often use an entirely different database as well.
 The result is a disparate collection of older data streaming from different systems that must be manually aggregated to understand the performance of mobility against stated goals.
 This time-consuming and resource-intensive data consolidation often produces reports based on information that is days, if not weeks, old.